NhatNguyen1502/java-database-capstone/user_stories.md

 #### **US-A008: Manage Doctor Profiles**
 **Title:**
-_As an admin, I want to create and update doctor profiles including specializations and availability, so that patients can find and book appointments with appropriate healthcare providers._
+_As an admin, I want to create and update doctor profiles, so that patients can find and book appointments._

 **Acceptance Criteria:**
-1. Admin can create doctor profiles with name, specialization, qualifications
-2. Admin can upload doctor photos and credentials
-3. Admin can set default working hours for each doctor
-4. Admin can assign doctors to specific departments or clinics
+1. Admin can INSERT/UPDATE doctors table
-5. Doctor profiles are immediately visible to patients after activation
-6. Profile changes are logged for audit purposes
+2. Fields: full_name, email, password_hash, phone, specialization, bio, profile_photo_url, consultation_fee, years_of_experience
+3. Can set is_active flag
+4. Changes logged in audit_logs

 **Priority:** Medium

-**Story Points:** 8
+**Story Points:** 3

-**Notes:**
-- Validate medical license numbers against official databases
-- Allow doctors to update their own profiles with admin approval

 ---